MAY '26BLOG / TUTORIALS6 MIN READ

 Send a newsletter and publish to your blog in one step

-Most publishing setups make you write the same post twice.
+Most setups make you write the same post twice.
 A newsletter draft, then a separate blog version.
-Same words, two formats, two stats dashboards, two records of one piece of writing.
+Same words, two formats, two dashboards, two records of one piece of writing.

 Why everyone defaults to writing twice